-Drug Medical Necessity for Ulcerative Colitis First-line TNF-α Inhibitors • Cyltezo (adalimumab- Cyltezo (adalimumab-adbm), Humira (adalimumab), Hyrimoz adbm) SC (adalimumab-adaz) (Sandoz) [NDCs starting with 61314], • Humira (adalimumab) SC adalimumab-adaz (Hyrimoz unbranded), or adalimumab-adbm • Hyrimoz (adalimumab- (Cyltezo unbranded) may be considered medically necessary adaz) (Sandoz) [NDCs for the treatment of ulcerative colitis when: starting with 61314] SC Modication is being proceribed by or in consultation with a • Adalimumab-adaz Medication is being prescribed by or in consultation with a (Hyrimoz unbranded) SC gastroenterologist rug Medical Necessity for Ulcerative Colitis Adalimumab-adbm (Cyltezo unbranded) SC Avsola (infliximab-axxq) Avsola (infliximab-axxq), Infliximab (Janssen - unbranded), and Remicade (infliximab) are subject to review for site of Infliximab (Janssen - service administration. unbranded) IV Remicade (infliximab) IV Avsola (infliximab-axxq), Infliximab (Janssen - unbranded), and Remicade (infliximab) may be considered medically necessary for the treatment of ulcerative colitis when: • The medication is prescribed by or in consultation with a gastroenterologist rst-line α-4 Integrin Inhi bitor ityvio (vedolizumab) IV Entyvio (vedolizumab) IV is subject to review for site of service administration.
-Entyvio (vedolizumab) IV may be considered medically necessary for the treatment of ulcerative colitis when: Entyvio (vedolizumab) IV is being prescribed by or in consultation with a gastroenterologist rst-line IL-12 and IL-23 I nhibitor Stelara (ustekinumab) IV Stelara (ustekinumab) IV is subject to review for site of Stelara (ustekinumab) SC service administration.
-Stelara (ustekinumab) IV may be considered medically necessary for the treatment of ulcerative colitis when: • Stelara (ustekinumab) IV is being prescribed by or in consultation with a gastroenterologist AND • Stelara (ustekinumab) IV is used for only a one-time induction dose Stelara (ustekinumab) SC may be considered medically necessary for the treatment of ulcerative colitis when: Individual has received a single induction dose with Stelara (ustekinumab) IV AND Adalimumab-adbm (Cyltezo unbranded) SC Avsola (infliximab-axxq) IV Infliximab (Janssen - unbranded) IV Remicade (infliximab) IV rst-line α-4 Integrin Inhi tyvio (vedolizumab) IV
+Drug Inflectra (infliximab- dyyb) IV Infliximab (Janssen - unbranded) IV Medical Necessity for Ulcerative Colitis Inflectra (infliximab-dyyb), Infliximab (Janssen - unbranded), and Remicade (infliximab) are subject to review for site of service administration.
+Remicade (infliximab) IV Inflectra (infliximab-dyyb), Infliximab (Janssen - unbranded), and Remicade (infliximab) may be considered medically necessary for the treatment of ulcerative colitis when: The individual is aged 6 years or older AND Medication is prescribed by or in consultation with a gastroenterologist α-4 Integrin Inhibitor - Fir 5 5 Entyvio (vedolizumab) IV Entyvio (vedolizumab) IV is subject to review for site of service administration.
+Entyvio (vedolizumab) IV may be considered medically necessary for the treatment of ulcerative colitis when: The individual is aged 18 years or older AND Entyvio (vedolizumab) IV is being prescribed by or in consultation with a gastroenterologist IL-12 and IL-23 Inhibitor - First Line Stelara (ustekinumab) IV Stelara (ustekinumab) SC Steqeyma (ustekinumab- stba) IV Steqeyma (ustekinumab- stba) SC Yesintek (ustekinumab- kfce) IV Yesintek (ustekinumab- kfce) SC Stelara (ustekinumab) IV, Steqeyma (ustekinumab-stba) IV, and Yesintek (ustekinumab-kfce) IV may be considered medically necessary for the treatment of ulcerative colitis when: The individual is aged 18 years or older AND Medication is being prescribed by or in consultation with a gastroenterologist AND Medication is used for only a one-time induction dose Stelara (ustekinumab) SC, Steqeyma (ustekinumab-stba) SC, and Yesintek (ustekinumab-kfce) SC may be considered